 Turn left on the Backbone Trail and hike a short distance south to a panoramic summit to reap the rewards of your effort.
 The view looks southwest toward Santa Monica Bay and east across the city toward downtown Los Angeles.
 Continue down the Backbone Trail, crossing a white wooden bridge that straddles a saddle just below the summit.
 Hike another 0.9 miles down the Backbone Trail to reenter Will Rogers State Historic Park at a junction with Inspiration Point Loop Trail.

 Continue straight (don’t turn left at the junction next to the large park map) to come to a split with the spur trail to Inspiration Point.
 If you haven’t been inspired yet, turn left and hike another tenth of a mile up to this easy overlook.
-There is a grand cityscape to the southeast in front of downtown Los Angeles.
+A grand cityscape is to the southeast in front of downtown Los Angeles.
 To the southwest, the ocean curls around Santa Monica Bay, and to the north, the Santa Monica Mountains are capped by the 2,126-foot Temescal Peak.

 Return to the junction and continue hiking southwest.
 After a third of a mile, you will come to a junction with a single track on the left.
 This shortcut heads south and reconnects with the trail below, trimming about 0.2 miles off the distance.
 Inspiration Point Loop Trail continues to the southwest for a bigger view of the Pacific.
 The trail bends left and descends east toward the polo fields and the ranch.
 Follow this trail all the way down to a large lawn east of Will Rogers House.
 Turn right down the grass to return to the parking area where you started.
 The lawn is an excellent place to have a picnic or play a game of catch if you still have energy.

 Dogs and bikes are not permitted on this hike.
-The entrance fee for Will Rogers State Historic Park is $12 (as of January, 2012), but no permit is required to hike to Rustic Canyon, so get out and enjoy.
+The entrance fee for Will Rogers State Historic Park is $12 (as of 2017), but no permit is required to hike to Rustic Canyon, so get out and enjoy.

 To get to the trailhead: Take Sunset Boulevard to Will Rogers State Park Road, located 4.5 miles west of the 405 and three miles east of PCH.
 At the light, turn north on Will Rogers State Park Road.
 Drive 3/4 of a mile up the mountainside to the park entrance.
 Go through the gate and drive straight past the Will Rogers House to the end of the lot above the polo field.
 Park and walk to the east side of the field to find the trail.